|CRR Unit||NMB Unit||ERG Unit|

 Reynolds, R., & Stone, J. On Doctoring.
 3rd edition (revised and expanded), 2001.
 Free Press.

 This book will provide you with stories relating to patient-physician interactions and empathy that may be interesting and useful to you.
 Some PPR readings may be drawn from it, but it will NOT be used as a textbook and no test questions will be drawn from it.

 Sahler, O. J., Carr, J.E., Frank, J., & Nunes, J. The Behavioral Sciences and Health Care.
 4th edition, 2018.
 Hogrefe and Huber.

-Has several chapters on society and illness and two appendices on eqidemiology and biostatistics.
+This has several chapters on society and illness and two appendices on epidemiology and biostatistics.
 Available in Kindle form, on Apple's iTunes, and for Barnes & Noble's Nook.

 Wedding, D., & Stuber, M. Behavior and Medicine.
 6th edition, 2020.
 Hogrefe.

 Excellent source for short, clear explanations of topics such as development, some mental illnesses, death and dying, patient behavior.
 However, find a different text for description of the Diagnostic and Statistical Manual (DSM-V) as this edition of Wedding and Stuber predates the current DSM.
 PHP - the last four chapters of this book form a section on "Social and Cultural Issues in Health Care."
 Available in Kindle form, on Apple's iTunes, and for Barnes & Nobles' Nook.

 - Stanford Pathways of Human Metabolism - https://metabolicpathways.stanford.edu/